devmasterjs/react-weather-app/README.md

 ## Configure Open Weather Web API-KEY

 To use the OpenWeather API key, it is necessary to change the expression {API-KEY} by its corresponding API key.

+To create a API-KEY in OpenWeather site, read this page and follow the instructions: [https://openweathermap.org/appid]

 This configuration is found in the .env file that is located in the main folder of the application.